Council (Scouting America): History

 Other locations received charters to operate "Area Councils," which served entire states and portions of other states: Philadelphia, Atlanta, Denver, Seattle, Los Angeles, and various others.

 At first, local councils were known by names rather than by numbers.
 The practice of giving a name to a council (e.g., Portland Council in Maine, formed in 1925) continued until Scouting underwent an explosion of interest in the late 1920s/early 1930s, which resulted in a larger number of local councils being formed.
-BSA records note that more than 100 local councils were formed in 1931 alone.
+Scouting America records note that more than 100 local councils were formed in 1931 alone.

 Local councils vary in size, sometimes dramatically.
 Thatcher Woods Council in the western suburbs of Chicago, for example, consisted of eleven city blocks and a small county forest tract.
 Santa Ana's Orange County Council is defined by the borders of Orange County and encompasses a large, densely populated urban area.
 The Katahdin Area Council of north-central Maine consists of nearly 18,000 square miles and represents almost one-third of the population and two-thirds of the land area of the state of Maine; it is the largest council east of the Mississippi River.
 The Philippines Council encompassed the entire Philippines archipelago, making it one of the few councils that comprised an entire nation.

-By the end of the 1930s, the BSA had catalogued more than 750 local councils, which made managing and tracking individual "named" councils challenging.
+By the end of the 1930s, Scouting America had catalogued more than 750 local councils, which made managing and tracking individual "named" councils challenging.
 In order to better track organizational growth, in the early 1940s the national office undertook a study to determine the best way to manage the myriad councils that now made up the organization.

-The first phase of the BSA's restructuring occurred in 1945.
+The first phase of the Scouting America's restructuring occurred in 1945.
 At first, the nation had been divided into eight districts.
-That year, the BSA divided the nation into twelve regions, each with a Roman numeral to distinguish themselves from the council number (Region I - XII).
+That year, the Scouting America divided the nation into twelve regions, each with a Roman numeral to distinguish themselves from the council number (Region I - XII).
 Councils in each Region were identified by headquarters city and state.
-A resolution at the National Meeting in 1945 obligated the BSA to assign council numbers only to those councils within the continental US; those councils located outside the United States were not assigned a council number.
+A resolution at the National Meeting in 1945 obligated the Scouting America to assign council numbers only to those councils within the continental US; those councils located outside the United States were not assigned a council number.
 In 1949 there were 543 councils.